shoeffner/pandoc-source-exec/example/example.md

 `.caption` and `caption=`
   ~ Mutually exclusive.
 If `.caption` is used, instead of printing `File: ...`
-    above the code, a caption is created below (using the LaTeX package `caption`) the listing and in the compiled LaTeX document the `\listofcodelistings` macro becomes available.
+    above the code, a caption is created above (using the LaTeX package `caption`) the listing and in the compiled LaTeX document the `\listofcodelistings` macro becomes available.
 To specify a custom caption, use `caption="My caption"`.
 If a filename was specified, this would render to "My caption (path/to/file.py)".

+`.capbelow`
+  ~ Places the captions below the listing.

+`shortcaption=`
+  ~ A short caption to be used in the list of code listings.

 cmd=
   ~ Allows to specify a custom interpreter command to execute the code.
 For